techidaily/site-win11-tips/source/_posts/correct-camera-omission-from-windows-dm-display.md

  If you've modified the settings for the camera app recently and are experiencing the issue under discussion afterward, reset the app.
 You won't lose any data by resetting the camera app, but it will revert all customizations you've made.
 Therefore, you will need to customize the app from scratch.

  Don't know how to reset the camera app?
-Our article on[how to reset any app on Windows 10 and Windows 11](https://www.makeuseof.com/windows-reset-app/) explains how to do it.
+Our article on [how to reset any app on Windows 10 and Windows 11](https://www.makeuseof.com/windows-reset-app/) explains how to do it.

 ### 8\.
 Add the Camera Device in Device Manager